 Bedside manner is an important topic among medical professionals and patients.
 Dealing with disgruntled patients isn't easy, but neither is dealing with disgruntled doctors.

-For those unsure of what constitutes as “bad bedside manner”, it can include acting unengaged, too busy, insincere, distracted, mad, mean, or anything that detracts from an overall positive patient experience.
+For those unsure of what constitutes as "bad bedside manner", it can include acting unengaged, too busy, insincere, distracted, mad, mean, or anything that detracts from an otherwise overall positive patient experience.
+Bad bedside manner can drastically shape a patient's experience while they are receiving care, which is why we've taken the time to outline some of the key reasons as to why bedside manner is important.

 We, here at HospitalCareers.com, want to help.
 That's why we've made a list of the best things you can do to improve your bedside manner.